GluuFederation/docs-ce-prod/docs/source/authn-guide/sms-otp-smpp.md

 This document explains how to configure the Gluu Server for two-step, two-factor authentication (2FA) with username / password as the first step, and an OTP sent via text message as the second step.

 !!!
 Note
-    Messages are delivered using an [SMPP](https://smpp.org) server.
+    Messages are delivered leveraging an [SMPP](https://smpp.org) server.
 The SMPP (Short Message Peer-to-Peer) protocol is an open, industry standard protocol for the transfer of short message data.

 ## Prerequisites

 - A Gluu Server (installation instructions [here](../installation-guide/index.md));
 - The [SMPP SMS OTP script](https://github.com/GluuFederation/oxAuth/blob/master/Server/integrations/smpp/smpp2FA.py) (included in the default Gluu Server distribution);
 - An SMPP server
 - The SMPP [jar library](https://search.maven.org/remotecontent?filepath=org/jsmpp/jsmpp/2.3.7/jsmpp-2.3.7.jar) added to oxAuth
 - A mobile device and phone number that can receive SMS text messages